Cavium

-Cavium was a fabless semiconductor company based in San Jose, California, specializing in ARM-based and MIPS-based network, video and security processors and SoCs.
+Cavium, Inc. was a fabless semiconductor company based in San Jose, California, specializing in ARM-based and MIPS-based network, video and security processors and SoCs.
 The company was co-founded in 2000 by Syed B. Ali and M. Raghib Hussain, who were introduced to each other by a Silicon Valley entrepreneur.
 Cavium offers processor- and board-level products targeting routers, switches, appliances, storage and servers.

 The company went public in May 2007 with about 175 employees.
 As of 2011, following numerous acquisitions, it had about 850 employees worldwide, of whom about 250 were located at company headquarters in San Jose.

 Cavium was acquired by Marvell Technology Group on July 6, 2018.

 History

 Name change

 On June 17, 2011, Cavium Networks, Inc. changed their name to Cavium, Inc.

-Acquisitions
+Acquisitions by Cavium

-Acquisition
+Acquisition of Cavium

 In November 2017, Cavium's board of directors agreed to the company's purchase by Marvell Technology Group for $6 billion in cash and stock.
 The merger was finalized on July 6, 2018.